hturner/BradleyTerry2/cran-comments.md

 will still pass check with qvcalc 0.9-1, but the new version of qvcalc reveals a bug in BradleyTerry2 1.0-7 which is fixed in this update.

+This update depends on qvcalc 0.9-1 exporting the S3 method qvcalc.default, so qvcalc 0.9-1 should be released before BradleyTerry2 1.0-8.

 ## Test environments

 * Local (with qvcalc 0.9-1 installed)